Icemaush/JMC-Music-Player/README.md

 JMC Music Player

 Created by Reece Pieri (M087496).
 2/12/2020.
-South Metropolitan TAFE, Diploma of Software Development, Java III - Project
+South Metropolitan TAFE, Diploma of Software Development, Java III - Project.

 The JMC Music Player is an MP3 media player application designed to allow Jupiter Mining Corporation employees to log into the music player client and play their favourite music from any PC on the JMC network.